laro/Cilia/6 .../2 Unfinished Ideas.md

     insideParens & assignment --> if
 ```

-The graph above now also covers the contemplated Unicode/Cilia operators, but — as in
-the original — only as a **partial** ordering.
-Relations that most developers can be
+The graph above covers the **partial** ordering of all contemplated Unicode/Cilia operators.
+Relations that most developers can be expected to know are drawn as edges, e.g.
-expected to know are drawn as edges (e.g. `*` tighter than `+`, `**` tighter than `*`,
+- `*` tighter than `+`,
+- `**` tighter than `*`,
-arithmetic tighter than ranges, ranges tighter than the comparisons, and all of these
+- arithmetic tighter than ranges,
+- ranges tighter than the comparisons,
-tighter than the logical operators and assignment).
-Pairs that nobody reliably ranks
+- and all of these tighter than the logical operators and assignment.

-are left **unordered** on purpose and therefore require explicit parentheses, e.g.:
+Pairs that nobody reliably ranks are left **unordered** on purpose and therefore require explicit parentheses, e.g.:
 - the bitwise operators `&` `^` `|` relative to each other and to `<<`/`>>`, `%`, `**`, and `+`/`-`,
 - `..`/`..<` relative to `<=>`,
 - `<`/`<=`/…, `==`/`!=`, and `<=>` relative to each other,